- Search The Registry

 - Street Team Youth Programs

 - About Us

 Frank Baker, Shepard Mallory, and James Townsend

 Perspiring squads of soldiers hauled giant columbiad cannons from the fort’s wharf up to its stone parapets.
-Yet history would come to Fort Monroe under cover of darkness, in a stolen boat manned by Baker, Mallory, and Townsend.
-Like hundreds of other local slaves had been pressed into service by the Confederates, compelled to build an artillery emplacement amid the dunes across the harbor.
+Yet history would come to Fort Monroe under cover of darkness in a stolen boat manned by Baker, Mallory, and Townsend.
+Hundreds of local slaves had been pressed into service by the Confederates, compelled to build an artillery emplacement amid the dunes across the harbor.
 They labored beneath the banner of the 115th Virginia Militia, a blue flag bearing a motto in golden letters: “Give me liberty or give me death.”
 The slaves offered intelligence about rebel fortifications and, by seeking refuge, prompted Butler to come up with the novel legal theory that these escaped slaves were contraband of war and did not have to be returned to their owners.

 The trio's bold move prompted a flood of escaping slaves to follow in their footsteps, establishing Fort Monroe as an early outpost of freedom well before President Abraham Lincoln issued the Emancipation Proclamation.